Open to Pitzer students only.

 See a Study Abroad Adviser

-Students earn 0.5 Pitzer course credits for the orientation course, .75 for the language seminar at SIGE, 4 x 0.75 for courses at the University, and 0.5 credits for the writing course via Sakai.
+Beginning spring semester 2020, students earn 0.5 Pitzer course credits for the orientation course, 0.8 for the language seminar at SIGE, 4 x 0.8 for courses at the University.
 (See above under Required Courses.)
-Therefore, students may earn up to 4.75 Pitzer course credits.
+Therefore, students may earn up to 4.5 Pitzer course credits.

 Housing and Board Options